 Zarafa Camp: Our full report

 Zarafa and its sister camp, Selinda.
-And like its sister camp, it is co-owned by renowned wildlife filmmakers Dereck and Beverly Joubert who combined years of safari experience to create their ultimate safari camp.
-Their thoughtful touches are evident throughout, from the distinctive decor and personalised guest stationary to the Swarovski binoculars, digital camera and memory cards provided for guests use.
+And like its sister camp, it is co-owned by renowned wildlife filmmakers Dereck and Beverly Joubert, who combined years of safari experience to create their ultimate safari camp.
+Their thoughtful touches are evident throughout, from the distinctive décor and personalised guest stationery to the Swarovski binoculars, digital camera and memory cards provided for guests’ use.

-The camps environmentally friendly design incorporates recycled hardwoods and canvas, and electricity comes from a solar farm with battery and inverter system.
-All the canvas is double-sided so that the rooms remain cool in summer and warm in winter.
-There are three roofs to each tent, an inner lining for decoration and two outer roofs for protection and insulation.
+Zarafa Camp’s environmentally friendly design incorporates recycled hardwoods and canvas, and electricity comes from a solar ‘farm’ with battery and inverter system.
+All the canvas is double-sided, which helps the rooms to remain cool in summer and warm in winter, then each tent is roofed with three layers: an inner lining for decoration, and two outer layers for protection and insulation.

-The bedroom has a large bed with overhead mosquito net and fan, behind which there’s plenty of hanging and shelving space where you’ll find bathrobes, a hairdryer, an umbrella, insect repellent and spray, and a digital safe.
+Each bedroom at Zarafa Camp has a large bed with overhead mosquito net and fan, behind which there’s plenty of hanging and shelving space where you’ll find bathrobes, a hairdryer, an umbrella, insect repellent and spray, and a digital safe.
 Also hidden away here is a specially designed air-conditioning unit that is very effective at cooling the area around the bed, although it does not air condition the entire tent.
 The bathroom facilities include a luxuriously deep copper bath, indoor rain-head shower, double basins and a separate flush toilet.
-For the winter months there is a copper gas heater to help keep the tent warm – a luxurious addition even by the standard of Botswana’s safari camp!
+For the winter months a copper gas heater helps to keep the tent warm – a luxurious addition even by the standard of Botswana’s safari camp!

-Each area of the camp overlooks the floodplains of the Zibadianja Lagoon, from under the shade of giant Jackalberry trees.
+Each area of Zarafa overlooks the floodplains of the Zibadianja Lagoon, from under the shade of giant jackalberry trees.
 Wildlife, particularly elephant and hippo, is a common sight in front of and around camp.
-On our last visit we were lucky enough to watch from our breakfast table as a pack of wild dogs – nine adults and seven pups – played directly in front of the camp near the water’s edge.
-On previous visits we have been lucky enough to see lion and spotted hyena pass through the camp.
+On our most recent visit we were lucky enough to watch from our breakfast table as a pack of wild dogs – nine adults and seven pups – played directly in front of the camp near the water’s edge.
+On previous visits we have been lucky enough to see lion and spotted hyena pass through the camp, too.